The Bible says in Second Peter 2:5 that God spared not the old world, but saved Noah

 the organ of truth or of error.
 Jesus is the Truth.
 To be part of Him and His

-eternal kingdom, you must say the truth.
-Everyone teaches by the things that
+must speak it.
+Everyone teaches by the things that they say.
+Those who teach

-they say.
-Those who teach error are destroying souls with the error, and those
+error are destroying souls with the error, and those who teach error are

-who teach error are heading for their own judgment.
+heading for their own judgment.

 God is just.
 Because He is just, He must deliver a just judgment.